Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 # }
 ```

-Aaaand, it errors.
+And, when we run our program errors.

 ```text
 error: recursion limit reached while expanding `brain_fudge_helper!`
 ```

-Rust keeps track of how many times we recurse (call a function/macro from the same function/macro), and by default, the
+Rust keeps track of how many times we recurse, that is, call a function or macro from the same function or macro.

-maximum amount of times we can do this is 128.
-Our macro, using our silly Hello World example, recurses 1120 times!
+By default, the maximum amount of times we can do this is 128.

-So, we _could_ avoid recursing by looping through the tokens instead, and that will work for our Hello World... but it
+Our macro, when parsing our silly Hello World example, recurses 1120 times!

-won't work for loops when we come to do that so for now, we're going to play a dangerous game and manually tell Rust
+So, we _could_ avoid recursing by looping through the tokens instead, and that will work for this current instruction set... but it won't work for loops.

-it's fine for it to recurse 2048 times.
+We probably could come up with a way of mixing loops and recurssion but to keep things simple, we're going to play a dangerous game and manually tell Rust it's fine for it to recurse 2048 times.

 The `recursion_limit` attribute applies at the crate level so be careful with this one!